bcgsc/tasrcloud/README.md

 # TASRCloud

-TASRCloud means Targeted ASsembly on the Cloud.
+TASRCloud: Targeted ASsembly on the Cloud.

 ## Docker